sje30/lse/lse-eglen.md

 their objections, some of these publishers are now [publishing manuscripts](Ross?) that have adopted the RRS language.

-So, now that the UKRI has joined Wellcome and other fundings in supporting rights retention, what next?
-How might publishers respond?
+So, now that the UKRI has joined Wellcome and other funders in mandating rights retention, what next?
+How might publishers and authors respond?

 ### Desk rejection of manuscripts

 Many people are rightly concerned about enforcement of the RRS.
 What if a journal reviews and accepts my paper, but then asks me to sign a copyright transfer form that e.g. requires me not to share my author-accepted manuscript?
-Most authors will simply sign the form to get their paper into press as soon as possible, rather than enter into protracted copyright discussions that may ultimately cause their paper to be rejected.
+To date, most authors simply sign the form to get their paper into press as soon as possible.
+Authors, rightly will want to avoid protracted copyright discussions that may ultimately cause their paper to be rejected.

 In response, I would suggest that journal editors are under no compulsion to accept papers for review that use RRS.
-If the editor notes that the journal's copyright requirements will conflict with the RRS, then the editor should do the only honourable thing and desk-reject the paper rather than risk a conflict at the acceptance stage.
+If the editor notes that the journal's copyright requirements will conflict with the RRS, then the editor should simply desk-reject the paper rather than risk a conflict at the acceptance stage.
 I would however hope that enlightened journal editors might have pause to think whether their journal truly requires restrictive copyright transfer arrangements, rather than simply a licence to publish the author's work.

 ### How many papers will be green OA vs gold OA?